Buronn/pdfGPT-plugin/readme.md

 The pdfGPT Plugin allows you to chat with an uploaded PDF file using GPT functionalities.
 The application intelligently breaks the document into smaller chunks and employs a powerful Deep Averaging Network Encoder to generate embeddings.
 A semantic search is first performed on your PDF content and the most relevant embeddings are passed to the OpenAI.
 A custom logic generates precise responses.
 The returned response can even cite the page number in square brackets([]) where the information is located, adding credibility to the responses and helping to locate pertinent information quickly.
 The responses are much better than the naive responses by OpenAI.

-## Setup

-To set up the pdfGPT Plugin, you need to configure a `.env` file with your `OPENAI_API_KEY`.
-This is necessary for the plugin to interact with the OpenAI API and generate responses based on the content of your PDF files.

 ## PDF Input

 The plugin requires a PDF link that is accessible by the host.
 This link will be used to retrieve the PDF file for processing.